ParkA-org/ParkA-MobileApp/README.md

 ### About this project

-This is the mobile app repository of the ParkA platform developed using google's flutter framework and dart programming language
+This is the mobile app repository of the ParkA platform, developed using google's flutter framework and dart programming language

-you can find more info about flutter [here](https://flutter.dev/)
+You can find more info about flutter [here](https://flutter.dev/)

 ![alt text](https://itcraftapps.com/wp-content/uploads/2019/03/Flutter-Cover.png "flutter logo")